 That’s because the UK has been the preferred choice for some of the most important minds in history, and you could be the next student to follow in their footsteps.

-And Newcastle University is no exception to this.
-In 2021, we were awarded QS 5 Stars for our teaching, student employability, and facilities, respectively.
-Not to mention we’ve been in the top 20 'most targeted' universities in the UK by Times Top 100 Employers for the last eight years.
+Newcastle University is no exception to this.
+In 2022, we were awarded 5 QS Stars for our teaching, student employability, facilities, and research.

-On 1 July 2021, the new Graduate Route visa officially opened.
-This new development lets students stay in the UK for two years after they’ve graduated, giving graduates plenty of time to build a life - and a career- in the UK.
+On 1 July 2021, the new Graduate visa officially opened.
+This development lets students stay in the UK for two years after they’ve graduated, giving graduates plenty of time to build a life - and a career - in the UK.
 With a Graduate visa you can: